tatuniskanen/Cybersecurity/Nixu CTF: Bad memories/Part 1/README.md

 "The lead graphical designer at ACME has noticed some kind of strange activity on her computer.
 Their IT support believes it is a false positive and the computer will fix itself after turning it off and on again.
 However, the user managed to take a memory dump just before the crash. **Could you help us recover the documentation she was working on?**"

-In the first part of this exercise you are asked to retrieve a document from a memory dump.
+In the first part of this exercise you are asked to retrieve a text document from a memory dump.

 ## Execution